microsoft/aed-go-learn-content/control-flow/includes/2-switch.md

 ## Switch Fallthrough
 Unlike other programming languages where you need to write a `break` keyword at the end of every `case` statement, in Go, once the logic falls into one case, it will exit the `switch` block unless you explicitly say so.
 To fall through to the next immediate case, you need to use the `fallthrough` keyword.

-To understand better this pattern, let's use the following code sample:
+To understand this pattern better, let's use the following code sample:

 ```go
 package main